WakiMak/trentent.github.io-forked/_posts/2015-07-08-citrix-universal-print-server-troubleshooting-printing-blank-pages-or-inconsistent-printing.md

   <tr>
     <td style="text-align: center;">
-      UPS in Action. &nbsp;Note the driver for the network printer is &#8220;Citrix Universal Printer&#8221;
+      UPS in Action. &nbsp;Note the driver for the network printer is "Citrix Universal Printer"
     </td>
   </tr>
 </table>